Jaimini96/Vampire-Number/README.md

 1. Unzip the folder
 2. Go to root directory
+3. Run "mix deps.get"
-3. Run command "time mix run --no-halt proj1.exs 100000 200000".
+4. Run command "time mix run --no-halt proj1.exs 100000 200000".
 (Time will work in case of mac and not for windows.)

 ## Workers